 The general formula is:

-- You hold long-term positions
+Hold long-term positions

-- You operate with large volumes
+Trade with large volumes

 Carry Trade